priyalp62/TomcatChallenge/README.md

 Implementation Notes:

-Guards for idempotency to maintain Chef's 'test and repair' philosophy - I heavily researched Ruby methods for Etc and File - hopefully the expressions are behaving as I expect.
+Guards for idempotency to maintain Chef's 'test and repair' philosophy - I  researched Ruby methods for Etc and File - hopefully the expressions are behaving as I expect.

 Tests - There is an extensive set of tests in test/smoke/default/default_test.rb